WorkSnug has adopted ten principles. These govern what we’re trying to achieve and how we’ll behave as we do that. These principles are:

 We share the broad scientific consensus that human activity is causing the climate to change, and that the effects could be catastrophic.
 Business travel is part of the problem.
 The need to reduce business travel is one reason that we exist and is a key element of our future plans.

 Never say never, but in running our business we radically discourage flying.
 This means we make heavy use of conferencing technology, train journeys and local freelance talent in the areas that we cover.
 We’re not telling you how to conduct your business, but we hope to provide a model for a new kind of multinational business and working ethic.
-Our total number of flights can be found here.

 There are almost one billion mobile workers in the world, but a similar number working for less than a dollar a day.
 We believe that there are pressing economic, social and environmental issues in the world, from which our business cannot be isolated.
 We may forge partnerships, with charities, social enterprises and campaigning organisations, which we judge are working towards a sustainable and fairer world.